caenrigen/gsErrorPropagator/README.md

 ```
 (Result Value cell, "insert equation between inverted commas. ex: x+y","insert variable 1 between inverted commas. ex: x", variable 1 cell, variable 1 error cell, "insert variable 2 between inverted commas. ex: y", variable 2 cell, veriable 2 error cell, (..., repeat for the number of variables you have), type of error).
 ```
 In the 'type of error' argument, type "n" for number value, "s" for standard deviation and "me" for maximum error, always between inverted commas.
+Also, don't forget to write the equation in Python math notation.
 Examples:
 ```
 =UNC(5.04,"a/b","a",D3,E3,"b",B3,C3,"me")
 ```